 * Some resources in article are affiliate links.
 Full disclosure here .

 Check out the easy video and or skip to written tutorial below!

 Step 1: Gather some fresh magnolia leaves.

-Dried magnolia leaves or fresh ones are both great.
+Fresh magnolia leaves or dried leaves are both great.
 I painted some of the magnolia leaves gold and some silver, using Decoart 24K Gold Americana Decor Metallics paint and Decoart Stesilver Americana Decor Metallics paint, I love these paints!
 Thank you Decoart for the gifts!

 I made a big magnolia wreath, which measures 24″ across.
 For a wreath this size you will need about 100 magnolia leaves.
 It sounds like a lot, but it is very easy to collect this many under a big tree!

-Some of you might be wondering “How long does magnolia leaves stay green?”
+Some of you might be wondering “How long does a magnolia leaves wreath stay green?”
 If they are out of direct sun, magnolia leaves will age to a gorgeous light olive green, then turning to brown a couple of months later.